TheDinoKingK/discord-addons/Themes/ThemeModules/ThemeModules.md

 # The modules

-## Collapsible Member lists
+## Collapsible Member list's
-server member lists take up much less space unless you hover over them This was inspired by devEvils take in their [dark+ theme](https://betterdiscord.app/theme/Dark%2B) and used some of mrTipsons "hide server bar" css as a starting point, attempting to collapse the member list while also remaining pretty. currently it only works with the main member list in servers but other member lists will be fixed as well
+server member lists take up much less space unless you hover over them This was inspired by devEvils take in their [dark+ theme](https://betterdiscord.app/theme/Dark%2B) and used some of mrTipsons "hide server bar" css as a starting point, attempting to collapse the member list while also remaining pretty.

+currently it only works with the main member list in servers & group chats, but more lists might be collapsed aswell

 ## Nitro Adblocker
-I got annoyed by some of the nitro advertising in the application so I decided to remove them entirely, This is very extreme and disables some core functionality that you might care about for example if you use vencords "fake profile theme" plugin you cannot change the 3y3 code due to the preview being disabled, or use the gift nitro button in the chat
+I got annoyed by some of the nitro advertising in the application so I decided to remove them entirely, This is very extreme and disables some core functionality that you might care about

+for example, if you use vencords "fake profile theme" plugin you cannot change the 3y3 code due to the preview being disabled, or use the gift nitro button in the chat

 ## Nitro Adblocker Minimal
 Same as above except it gives you back most of the functionality removed in the 'adblocker' if you'd like access to some features removed from the original theme

+## Remove Anoying Elements
+similar to "Nitro Adblocker" but for miscallanious elements that I dont like.

+for example the annoying activity card in the server members list that takes up space- **AND WONT STAY COLLAPSED FOR SOME REASON??**

 ## Bottom Horizontal Server Bar